 - Music, talk radio

-- Pinwheels, bird scare tape, mirrors, disco ball, hanging CDs (shiny things are purported to deter hawks, but I have not found these things to be effective.
-They can’t hurt though, so there’s no harm in trying.)
+- Pinwheels, bird scare tape, disco ball, hanging CDs (shiny things are purported to deter hawks, but I have not found these things to be effective.
+They can’t hurt though.)

 - Electric poultry fencing

-- Predator deterrent systems, such as The Yard Sentinel.(shown above) The best ones will have multiple layers of protection, including motion sensors, lights (red, blinking & motion-activated) and alarms.
+- Predator deterrent systems, such as The Yard Sentinel .(shown below) The best ones will have multiple layers of protection, including motion sensors, lights (red, blinking & motion-activated) and alarms.